L'Oreal turns to Google as coronavirus spurs virtual make-up shift

 YouTube is one of the go-to sites for cosmetics users who often seek out make-up tutorials online, or want to learn from others how to curl their hair.

-L’Oreal, which already had a ModiFace partnership with social media site Facebook, has seen usage of virtual make-up tools rise fivefold during COVID-19 lockdowns this year, and the conversion rate from an advert to a purchase was three times higher with the try-ons, Rochet said.
+L'Oreal, which already had a ModiFace partnership with social media site Facebook FB.O, has seen usage of virtual make-up tools rise fivefold during COVID-19 lockdowns this year, and the conversion rate from an advert to a purchase was three times higher with the try-ons, Rochet said.

 Consumers used it to mimic hair dye colours in particular during coronavirus shutdowns, Rochet added.